olavt/matter-sensor-thread/README.md

 #### Create C++ classes for the Si70xx - Temperature/Humidity Sensor

-Locate the "src" folder in the Simplicity Studio project, right click on it and select "New>Header File".
+Locate the "Include" folder in the Simplicity Studio project, right click on it and select "New>Header File".
 Enter "Si70xxTemperatureHumiditySensor.h" as the filname and make sure the "Default C++ header template" is selected and click "Finish".

 Paste the following code into the new header file: